Bitesize Cucumber Sandwiches

-- 1 small to medium-sized cucumber, thinly sliced into rounds (we prefer to keep the skin on but either way works)
+1 small–medium-sized cucumber, thinly sliced into rounds (we prefer to keep the skin on, but either way works)

-- Small bunch chives, snipped or minced into itty bits
+Small bunch chives, snipped or minced into bits

-- 9-10 thin slices whole wheat bread (or gluten-free if you prefer), cut into squares just slightly larger than the diameter of the cucumber slices
+9–10 thin slices whole wheat bread, cut into squares just slightly larger than the diameter of the cucumber slices

-- After you have finishing slicing the cucumbers, lay them on a paper towel and then topped with another paper towel for a couple minutes to dry them a bit.
+After you have finished slicing the cucumbers, lay them on a paper towel and then top with another paper towel for a couple minutes to dry them a bit.

 In a food processor, combine your dill, several sprinkles of black pepper, cheese, and most of the chives.